How to Improve Supply Chain Resilience with Curri

 With many products manufactured overseas, supply chains are longer than they once were, making them more susceptible to disruption.
 If operations related to one element of the supply chain are disturbed, a business is impacted.
 Remember, the supply chain network stretches from material delivery to a supplier/manufacturer to when the product or service is delivered to the end consumer.
 So, it doesn’t matter how many products are produced if they are sitting on a ship, truck, or warehouse.
 The destination is the end-user.

 A blowout or a nail-biter mean the same for a team with fewer points – a loss.
 While the news seems focused on ships sitting in ports waiting to offload products, the supply chain is not working as intended unless consumers can get materials in a reasonable timeframe.
 In the construction industry, where time is money, a reasonable time frame is ASAP!
-Construction couriers can help distributors move materials quickly.
+Integrated courier logistics can help distributors move materials quickly.
 Materials sitting on a pallet and not yet delivered to the end-user, i.e. the nail biter, is still a loss and means the supply chain is not functioning as it should.
-Consider the benefits of construction couriers.
+Consider the benefits of construction logistics with Curri.

 Same-day On-Demand Delivery